 Shaggy mushrooms were one of the “fool proof four” that University of Minnesota professor Clyde Christiansen talked about in his 1943 book Common Edible Mushrooms (of North America) the others being chicken of the woods, giant puffballs, and morels.

-I agree shaggy manes are pretty easy to pick out, but there are some small inky cap mushrooms around they can be easily confused with.
-The word “inky cap” is used to describe many species from the family coprinus, they are alike in that when they get mature, they start to turn into black goop.
-Here are some basic things to know that set shaggy manes apart from other inky caps from my experience:
+I agree shaggy manes are pretty easy to pick out, but there are some small inky cap mushroom species around they can be easily confused with.
+The word “inky cap” is used to describe many species from the family coprinus and coprinopsis.
+All of those mushrooms are alike in that as they mature, they turn into black ink.

 Identification and Look-a-Likes

 The only inky caps or “poisonous mushrooms” to worry about comparing your shaggy manes to are Coprinopsis, specifically the alcohol inky, and its common inky cap cousins.